Category: Blog Post

 Take advantage of project and time management

-Our recent blog discussed the value of video game events, conventions, and festivals as exciting opportunities to meet your players and receive real-time feedback.
+Our recent blog post discussed the value of video game events, conventions, and festivals as exciting opportunities to meet your players and receive real-time feedback.
 Organizing and staffing these events, however, is less compelling.
 Thankfully, PR agencies provide the project management expertise to prepare your game for these events.
 Securing a booth space, arranging tech rentals, and staffing your space are ways we help our clients tackle in-person opportunities.
 Of course, the developer’s presence is always appreciated; however, we’ll gladly take over if you find yourself without the time.
 Your dedication to your craft shouldn’t exclude you from unique opportunities to connect with your audience!

 Developing your own game is an accomplishment to be celebrated; it deserves to be shared with the awaiting audiences eager to explore your new world.
 You deserve to interact with these audiences, update your game and look forward to future projects, not stress over securing influencer sponsorships or a feature article.
 Consider partnering with a PR agency to take some of the work off your plate so you can focus on what matters.
 We’re here to help!